MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-app-submissions.md

 ## Methods for managing a gradual package rollout

-You can gradually roll out the updated packages in an app submission to a percentage of your app’s customers on Windows 10.
+You can gradually roll out the updated packages in an app submission to a percentage of your app’s customers on Windows 10 and Windows 11.
 This allows you to monitor feedback and analytic data for the specific packages to make sure you’re confident about the update before rolling it out more broadly.
 You can change the rollout percentage (or halt the update) for a published submission without having to create a new submission.
 For more details, including instructions for how to enable and manage a gradual package rollout in Partner Center, see [this article](../publish/gradual-package-rollout.md).

 To programmatically enable a gradual package rollout for an app submission, follow this process using methods in the Microsoft Store submission API: